gbmhunter/blog/content/posts/2022/08-31-august-2022-updates/_index.md

 * Added info on [BJT output transfer characteristics](/electronics/components/transistors/bipolar-junction-transistors-bjts/#output-characteristics).

 * Added a new page with info on the common emitter BJT amplifier.

+* Added info on the Resistor Optimizer tool.